-We may be tempted to repent of this or sow money to that, thinking this will bring our desired outcome.
-Other times we strive and strive to be the perfect Christian, thinking our prayers are not answered because we have done something wrong.
-These are good things, but God doesn’t want our performance or perfection; He wants our hearts and His perfect will and timing in our lives.
+At times we strive and strive to be the perfect Christian, thinking our prayers are not answered because we have done something wrong.
+However, we cannot earn anything from God.
+God doesn’t want our performance or perfection; He wants to give us what He deems best and most wise, and in His perfect will and timing in our lives.

 - Noah waited, building the ark for 120 years before the Flood actually came.